dasrick/go-teams-notify/README.md

 import "gopkg.in/dasrick/go-teams-notify.v1"
 ```

-And this is an example of a simple implemenatation ...
+And this is an example of a simple implementation ...

 ```
 import (